matthew-robertson/Useful_things/I Learned Something Today/Games.md

 1. If you're using terrain, you don't have to represent everything.
 That will leave pressure off you, and give you better opportunities to wow your players.
 Use a variety of methods: theatre of the mind, battle mat, actual builds.
 1. In 5E, ties are generally won by the roller.
 1. Consider making your game less lethal: let players choose how enemies exit combat when they drop them to 0, maybe they run away, maybe they surrender.
 You can extend this to PCs as well.
 It makes it hit a lot harder when they encounter an enemy who they *know* will fight to the death.
 Knowing they can lose a fight and end up worse off without crippling the story can do interesting things to strategy.
-1. Surprise, D&D's been a weird proponent for racial realism for its entire lifespan, likely due to []Tolkien's initial influence](https://www.publicmedievalist.com/race-fantasy-genre/).
+1. Surprise, D&D's been a weird proponent for racial realism for its entire lifespan, likely due to [Tolkien's initial influence](https://www.publicmedievalist.com/race-fantasy-genre/).
 This manifests most directly in all of the "races" having numerical stat differences between them.
 1. Drow, bizarro-world elves, are a DnD thing. ["The basic template—of black, underground elves—was established by a scant mention in the great 13th-century compendium of Norse mythology, the Prose Edda (which calls them svartálfar).
 But everything beyond this was determined by the creators of D&D."](https://www.publicmedievalist.com/race-fantasy-genre/)
 1. Drizz't actually began as a secondary character, and to date, all 30 of the books involving him by R.A.
 Salvatore have been best-sellers.
 Thankfully, Salvatore's thoughts on race have [improved over time](http://www.lightspeedmagazine.com/nonfiction/interview-r-a-salvatore/)
 1. The major problem with making races like Drow and Orcs inherently evil (aside from the implicit weirdness in making dark-skinned "races" evil), is that it paints racism against them as something logical, instead of irrational: If the average Drow is a sadistic torturer, of course it's reasonable to assume any you meet are.